croissantMakesOomphSound/hackathon/README.md

 Project Description
 <br>
-Object Detection and Image Annotation Tool using PyQt5 and YOLO The project combines PyQt5 for creating a graphical user interface (GUI) to annotate images with shapes (circles, rectangles, ovals) and integrates YOLO object detection for automatic object detection in images.
+Object Detection and Image Annotation Tool using PyQt5 and YOLO The project combines PyQt5 for creating a graphical user interface (GUI) to annotate images with shapes (circles, rectangles, ovals) and integrates YOLO object detection for automatic object detection in images.<br>
 <br>
 Features
 Image Annotation: Draw circles, rectangles, and ovals directly on the image.
-Shape Selection: Choose between circle, rectangle, or oval shapes.
+Shape Selection: Choose between circle, rectangle, or oval shapes.<br><br>
 Zoom Functionality: Zoom in and out of images for precise annotation.
 YOLO Object Detection: Perform object detection using YOLOv5 on loaded images.
 Automatic Annotation: Populate annotation fields with detected object details.<br>